 McMaster Health Forum | Citizen Panels

-When we first began to convene citizen panels, we did so separately from our stakeholder dialogues.
-While we sometimes continue to do so, we have found that convening one to three citizen panels in advance of a dialogue, and capturing the key message in the evidence brief that informs the dialogue, creates a win-win situation.
+Our citizen panels are increasingly done before hosting a stakeholder dialogue on the same issue.
+We have found that convening citizen panels in advance of a dialogue, and capturing the key message in the evidence brief that informs the dialogue, creates a win-win situation.
 Participating citizens know that their insights will – within days to weeks – inform the deliberations of key stakeholders, and key stakeholders have access to the systematically and transparently elicited values of citizens when deliberating about what needs to be done.
-When one or more citizen panels are convened to inform a stakeholder dialogue, the topic overview covers both the panel(s) and the dialogue.

-If you are a health-system leader (a policymaker or stakeholder), you can:
+If you are a citizen, a policymaker or stakeholder, you can:

-• if so, download the topic overview, citizen brief, and panel summary; and
+• if so, download the topic overview, citizen brief, and panel summary

 • if your topic has not been directly addressed recently, email us at forum@mcmaster.ca to discuss how we can help.